toreanderson/toreanderson.github.io/_posts/2015-10-21-siit-dc-support-in-varnish-cache-through-libvmod-rfc6052.markdown

 `64:ff9b::198.51.100.42`, by the way.)

-The translated IPv6 packet then gets routed through the IPv6 data centre network, until it reaches the web site's Varnish Cache.
+The translated IPv6 packet then gets routed through the IPv6 data centre network until it reaches the web site's Varnish Cache.
 Varnish responds to it as it would with any other native IPv6 packet.
 The response gets routed to the nearest SIIT-DC Border Relay, where it gets translated back to IPv4 and finally routed back to the IPv4-only client.
 There is full bi-directional connectivity